Opuntia quitensis

-Opuntia quitensis is a species of columnar cactus found in Peru and Ecuador.
+Opuntia quitensis is a species of cactus found in Peru and Ecuador.

 Description

 The plant extends with small stems, forming a large shrub with a size of 0.4 to 3 meters high.
 The pads are flattened, elongated and almost circular, bare and well connected.
 They are 6 to 40 cm long and 5 to 13 cm wide.

-From the areoles emerging brown glochids, 2 to 4 millimeters long, with two to seven spines that are sometimes missing, like needles and on the top a few beards.
+From the areoles emerging brown glochids, 2 to 4 millimeters long, with 2 to 7 spines that are sometimes missing, like needles and on the top a few beards.
 They are yellowish white, flattened at the top of 0.5 to 8 centimeters.
-The unisex flowers are orange-red to yellow-orange, 2.3 - 7 centimeters long and have diameters of 1 - 2.5 centimeters.
+The unisex flowers are orange-red to yellow-orange, 2.3-7 centimeters long and have diameters of 1-2.5 centimeters.
 The fruits are barrel-shaped, brown-green in color and are ripen reddish, 2.5 to 4 cm long and 2 to 4 cm in diameter.
 They are adorned with glochids and sometimes thorns or bristles.